tanordheim/sherlock/docs/launchers.md

 ### Arguments (args):
 **commands** (required):<br>
 Has following fields of its own:
-1. `name field` / the name of the applicaiton
+1. `name field` / the name of the application
 2. `icon` / the icon-name for the icon to display
 3. `exec` / the command to execute
 4. `search_string` / the string to match to on search